 start → case status

-The new rule is, of course, immediately available at current and future trials.
-They are also applied to criminal cases pending on direct review (not yet final).
+It may also be applied to criminal cases pending on direct review (not yet final).
 Griffith v.
 Kentucky, 479 U.S. 314, 322 (1987).
 A case is "final" when the availability of an appeal exhausted, certiorari is denied, or the time for a petition for certiorari has elapsed.
 Id. at 321 n.6.

 Begin by indicating whether the convicted criminal defendant:

 The defendant, as a prevailing party in an appeal, gets the benefit of the new rule.

 Note, however, the potential application of the "good-faith exception" on remand.
 For example, in Rodriguez v.
 United States, 135 S.Ct.
 1609 (2015), the Supreme Court ruled that the evidence seized from the defendant was the fruit of unlawful detention.
 However, on remand, the Eighth Circuit observed that the search had been lawful under precedent that was binding at the time of the search, and consequently the exclusionary rule did not apply.
 United States v.
 Rodriguez, 799 F.3d 1222 (8th Cir.
 2015), cert denied, 136 S. Ct.
 1514 (2016).

 Although the new rule is generally available on direct appeal, courts may view a defendant's failure to raise the issue below as an intentional

 waiver of the issue, especially where it was part of a plea agreement, or where the matter was one of the matters that must be raised before trial under

 In other cases, a failure to raise may not have been an intentional waiver, but a simple failure to object that forfeits the issue.
 Forfeited issues are reviewed under the "plain error" standard.

 Did the defendant: